moorepants/dissertation/_sources/davisbicycle.txt

    most likely inconsequential for steady turns.
 His measured steer torques for steady turns never exceeded a magnitude of 2.4 Nm.
-He wasn't able to predict steer torque well with his bicycle model and only points to the fact that the sensor was 90% oversized for an explanation.
+He wasn't able to predict steer torque well with his bicycle model and only points to the fact that the sensor was 90% oversized for an explanation to the poor results.
 [Ouden2011]_
    Designs a steer torque sensor for a bicycle which has a range of about :math:`\pm7.5` Nm.
 He was acutely aware of crosstalk issues with respect to